|On this page|

 Sets the maximum size of the memory cache.

-The Collisions parameters determine how collisions are handled by the solver.
+These parameters determine how collisions are handled by the solver.

 When on, enables self-collisions for the muscle geometry.
 With self-collisions, a muscle can fold over on itself with no interpenetration.
 For example, like a tongue curling.